 Introduction to Security Culture

 Kevin has 18 years of experience working in regulatory roles in the transport sector.
 Kevin has been working for the UK CAA since 2014, primarily in Aviation Security regulation but also in General Aviation and most recently as aviation security lead in CAAi.
 Prior to joining the UK CAA, Kevin spent 12 years with the Department for Transport in a variety of security-related roles ranging from compliance, policy, strategy and head of personnel security and vetting.
-Kevin has significant experience of working on a number of high-profile security events and polices both domestically and internationally with a focus on risk management and has an MSc in Risk, Crisis and Disaster Management.
+Kevin has significant experience of working on a number of high-profile security events and policies both domestically and internationally with a focus on risk management.
+Kevin has an MSc in Risk, Crisis and Disaster Management.